CrazyCoder613/awesome-vue/README.md

 - [vue-typical](https://github.com/Turkyden/vue-typical) 🐡 Vue Animated typing in ~400 bytes of JavaScript.
 - [vue3-lottie](https://github.com/megasanjay/vue3-lottie) A component for importing and displaying Lottie animations in Vue 3
 - [@morev/vue-transitions](https://github.com/morevm/vue-transitions) Transitions library for Vue 2 and 3 with no CSS needed
+- [@formkit/auto-animate](https://github.com/formkit/auto-animate) Add motion to your apps with a single line of code

 #### Meta Tags